 - Certified nurse practitioners.

 - Physical and occupational therapists.

 Pain physicians manage your medical care, including weaning you from addictive medications when indicated and trying other kinds instead.
 Physical and occupational therapists are here to help you regain strength, endurance and flexibility.

 Psychologists and counselors will guide you in understanding, identifying and changing thoughts and feelings that can increase your stress response and pain.
 You may also have relaxation and meditation training to help with this.

 LISW with Behavioral Health Therapist

 Use our Meditation Audio tools to help manage your chronic pain.

-To make an appointment with a pain specialist in the Center for Comprehensive Pain Recovery, call our Access to Care Center at 216.636.5860, Option 1.
+To make an appointment with a Center for Comprehensive Pain Recovery specialist, please call 216.636.5860.